 Bay Nine's Haku Martini

-Restaurant manager Anthony Sin created Bay Nine’s Haku Martini as the opener of the omakase drinks experience and will be on the menu exclusively for the first months of autumn.
+Restaurant manager Anthony Sin created Bay Nine’s Haku Martini as the opener of the omakase drinks experience and will be on the menu exclusively during the first months of spring.
 The herbaceous foam-topped cocktail marries fruity notes and the nuttiness of brown rice, setting a high bar for the pairings to follow.

 30ml Lime juice

 15ml Sencha Syrup

 Genmaicha to serve